f-data/ADD/README.md

 To run each of the Academic Disciplines Detector (ADD) modules, see [modules/demo.ipynb](modules/demo.ipynb).
 The modules should be run in the specified order.

 ### Text/Metadata Extractor
 The Extractor class reads Wikipedia XML export files and produces JSON files containing the extracted metadata and text.
-The preprocess argument controls whether to apply an optional preprocessing before the metadata and text extraction.
-The preprocessing code is provided for completeness only, as it was applied to get the results reported in the paper, but may not be needed or may need modifications depending on the Wikipedia exports and Gensim version.

 ***Usage***
 1. Copy Wikipedia dump files in the data folder.